 (1) In December 2021, we discontinued offering our Parent Loan product.
-Applications for those loans received before the offering termination date continued to be processed, with final disbursements under those loans occurring until mid-December 2022.
+Applications for those loans received before the offering termination date continued to be processed, and final disbursements under those loans occurred in February 2023.

 (2) In May 2022, we discontinued offering our Career Training loan product.
-Applications for those loans received before the offering termination date will continue to be processed, with final disbursements under those loans to occur until May 2023.
+Applications for those loans received before the offering termination date continued to be processed, and final disbursements under those loans occurred in September 2023.

-(3) Loans in repayment include loans on which borrowers are making interest only or fixed payments, as well as loans that have entered full principal and interest repayment status after any applicable grace period.
+(3) Loans in repayment include loans on which borrowers are making interest only or fixed payments, as well as loans that have entered full principal and interest repayment status after any applicable grace period (but, for purposes of the table, do not include those loans while they are in forbearance).